 33 1/3, 45 & 78 RPM

 Before you head out to the store and get the best vintage record player for yourself, just like what I did, you should consider these factors.

 1./ Check The Quality of The Sound

 This is one of the major features you first check when looking for a vintage record player.
 The one you are buying should deliver an excellent quality of sound.
 You do not want a record player that distorts the music or alters the pitch and even the way it should be played.
-You definitely want to spend too much, but you do not want to waste some with a crappy player.
+You definitely do not want to spend too much, but you should also not waste money on a crappy player.
 So it is best to always check this above all the other features.

 2./ Check The Durability

 Every vintage record player is made of a certain material that either makes it durable or not.
 You should check the construction as much as possible if it is sturdy and can last for a long time.

 If you are a collector, every design would just be so stunning that you cannot easily choose which you should buy.
 It is true as these vintage players come in different designs and styles.